-Which flavor of Windows[®] is the best for Simian?
+Which flavor of Windows® is the best for Simian?
 There are a number of considerations when picking an operating system.
-To make things simple, we recommend Windows XP Pro with Service Pack 3, or Windows 7 Professional 32bit, as they have been tested by BSI and found to be stable and can run unattended without a reboot for longer periods of time.
+To make things simple, we recommend Windows 7 Professional or Windows 8.1, as they have been tested by BSI and found to be stable and can run unattended without a reboot for longer periods of time.
 We do not recommend or support any Home/limited versions, or Ultimate/advanced versions of Windows for use with Simian as they either don't have full network functionality or they load on extra non-essential UI graphics functions.
 BSI also does not recommend or support any server or advanced server flavors of Windows.